kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 $$

 The brain uses approximately 20 watts total, leaving roughly 13 watts for conscious control above automatic processing.
 This matches estimates of voluntary versus automatic function energy budgets.
 The math predicts observable metabolic allocation.

+The same thermodynamic structure applies at organizational scales.
+Institutions with larger $P$ and lower $\eta$ have more choice power, enabling longer simulation horizons and thus strategic behavior where others must follow constraint gradients reactively.
+Control authority in markets—the capacity to intervene rather than migrate—is the institutional analogue of volitional control in consciousness.
+Both derive from the same partition: available capacity after structure maintenance.

 ## Recursive Self-Modeling